palant/chrome-extension-manifests-dataset/README.md

 ### Extension descriptions

 The directory `descriptions-2024-12-15` contains a one-time snapshot of extension descriptions in various languages.
-This is currently an experiment.
-It isn’t clear whether there will be more snapshot, and there are currently no convenience scripts to query this data.
+This is currently an experiment and it isn’t clear whether there will be more snapshots.

 ### The queries